 There are also more generalized sites for expats of all nationalities in Denmark, like ExpatNet.dk.

 If you're looking for work because you're moving here, or want to find a job that will make it possible for you to live here, JobsInCopenhagen is a good starting spot for English-speaking professionals.

-As a former employee of Berlingske Media, I'm a little biased as to which Danish newspapers you might want to look at.
+As an employee of Det Berlingske Officin, I'm a little biased as to which Danish newspapers you might want to look at.
 Berlingske Tidende and B.T. are my preferred Copenhagen dailies.
-If you're visiting or moving to Jylland, stick with Århus Stiftstidende or JydskeVestkysten.
+If you're visiting or moving to Jylland, stick with Århus Stiftstidende.
 There are free dailies everywhere, but of course I'm going to recommend Urban.

 Some Important Suggestions

 The frenzied tourist on a rush-visit to Copenhagen probably wants, at minimum, to see the Little Mermaid and Tivoli, take a Canal Tour, have at least one meal (or a couple of drinks) around Nyhavn, walk along Stroget, sneak a peek at (or sample the wares of) the hash peddlers of Christiania's Pusher Street, ascend Rundetårn, and see the changing of the guard at the royal residence of Amelienborg.

 If that's your cup of tea, I refer to you any one of a thousand guides to Copenhagen that cover all such activities in eye-glazing detail.

 "Alternative" Copenhagen is also outside my jurisdiction.
 I'm not gay, I'm not a stoner, and most artsy-fartsy stuff leaves me totally cold despite my artsy-fartsy background.

 Those caveats aside, here are a few helpful tips I think I can offer my fellow Americans who are thinking about coming to Denmark, whether as weekend tourists or long-term residents.